Surge in virus hospitalizations strains hospitals in several states

 Caputo-Pearl and her fellow nurses are being forced to “use personal protective equipment until it is unusable,” which means wearing gowns until they’re unsafe and N95 masks for as long as possible.
 Thankfully, she said, they still switch out gloves when possible.
 Caputo-Pearl said Dignity Health, the system that runs her hospital, maintains its staff has enough PPE to operate safely.

-“This whole notion of what’s enough — I think nurses and doctors are going to have a very different definition of what’s enough than hospital administrators and even the CDC,” Caputo-Pearl said. “but we’ve all been asked to reuse our PPE, and that is the expectation.”
+“This whole notion of what’s enough — I think nurses and doctors are going to have a very different definition of what’s enough than hospital administrators and even the CDC,” Caputo-Pearl said.
+“But we’ve all been asked to reuse our PPE, and that is the expectation.”

-California Hospital Medical Center did not immediately reply to a request for comment.
+A spokesperson for California Hospital Medical Center and Dignity Health did not immediately reply to a request for comment.

 Some doctors have noticed that a larger proportion of younger patients are now contracting the virus.
 They tend to recover and be discharged more quickly than older patients, helping to free up beds faster.